great-expectations/great_expectations/docs/how_to_guides/create_and_edit_expectations/how_to_use_check_assets.rst

     FROM visits
     WHERE visit_date > current_date - interval '30' day;

-2. Create a new expectation suite against this new table.
+2. Create a new Expectation Suite for this new table.
 Again, we recommend using an obvious name such as ``visits.last_30_days.warning``.

-3. Add an expectation as follows:
+3. Add an Expectation as follows:

 .. code-block:: python